orchestron-orchestrator/sorespo/README.md

 64 bytes from 10.200.1.2: icmp_seq=1 ttl=253 time=4.02 ms
 ```

-### Modifying the RESPNET application
+### Modifying the SORESPO application

 Changing the application typically involves modifying the RFS transforms to
 modify the output configuration and optionally modifying the models.
 If you just change the RFS or any other transform without needing to change the
-YANG models, run `make build` and restart the RESPNET application.
+YANG models, run `make build` and restart the SORESPO application.
 To stop a
 previously running instance Press *Ctrl+C* in the terminal window where it is
 running.